Knowledge mining of unstructured information: application to cyber-domain: Related Work

-Our study is related to work by Joshi et al. \cite{joshi2013extracting}, Li et al. \cite{li2020cskb} and Kejriwal and Szekely \cite{kejriwal2017information} which describe and implement methods for a pipeline with the objective to turn unstructured data into a knowledge graph with the help of a novel ontology.
-Joshi et al. \cite{joshi2013extracting} describe a framework that processes unstructured web text from security bulletins and blogs alongside with the vulnerability data from the NVD, CVE and CWE datasets, recognizes entities and concepts connecting them to linked dataset by using DBpediaSpotlight for enriching the information.
-This data is then processed into triplets for constructing a knowledge graph that enables automatic consumption of the threat landscape.
-Li et al. \cite{li2019knowledge} have proposed a framework and an implementation from knowledge graph to knowledge base with a similar principle and structure.
-Instead of focusing on software and hardware vulnerabilities, the focus of the framework is on capturing cyber attacks accurately with attacked device properties, attack properties and attack features included in the ontology.
-These datapoints are gathered from the network level information using a convolutional neural network classifier.
-The third relevant study to our approach is by Kejriwal and Szekely \cite{kejriwal2017information} that describes an information extraction method for unstructured text, scraped from illicit web domains.
-The authors propose methods for annotating and extracting information such as entities and locations using unsupervised methods based on initially annotated corpora.
-The proposed method for information extraction has turned out to compare well with the existing information extraction methods.
+This study is related to earlier works~\cite{joshi2013extracting,li2020cskb,kejriwal2017information} that describe and implement methods for a pipeline with the objective to turn unstructured data into knowledge graphs based on specific ontologies.
+For instance, \citet{joshi2013extracting} described a framework that processes unstructured web text from security bulletins and blogs alongside with the vulnerability data from the NVD, CVE and CWE datasets, recognizes the entities and concepts, and finally connects them by using information from DBpedia Spotlight.
+In another work, \citet{li2019knowledge} proposed a method for building a knowledge base with similar rules and structure.
+But instead of considering the software and hardware vulnerabilities, the ontology used device properties, attack properties and attack features.
+The datapoints were gathered from the network level information using a neural network classifier.
+A third study that is relevant here is by \citet{kejriwal2017information} that described an information extraction method for unstructured text, scraped from illicit web domains.
+The authors proposed methods for annotating and extracting information such as entities and locations using unsupervised methods based on an initially annotated corpora.